 The emergency services department at Texas Health Presbyterian Hospital Denton handles thousands of emergencies each year.
 Open 24 hours a day, seven days a week, the emergency medicine physicians on the medical staff at Texas Health Denton, nurses, and emergency medical technicians are here to meet any critical situation within our full range of hospital specialties.
 Every emergency medicine physician on the medical staff is board-certified.

-With 28 all-private rooms, two full-service trauma rooms, two cardiac treatment rooms and two obstetric/gynecology rooms, our emergency services department has integrated convenience and accessibility with a warm, caring atmosphere.
+With 30 all-private rooms ranging from full-service trauma, cardiac treatment to obstetrics/gynecology rooms, our emergency services department has integrated convenient and accessibility with a warm, caring atmosphere.